CloudLabs-MOC/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L18_Package_Management_with_Azure_Artifacts.md

 1. When prompted, in the **Preview Changes** dialog box, click **OK**.
 1. Press the **F5** key to build and run the site.
 Verify that it works as expected.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    >
-    >   - Click the **(...) icon** located at the upper right corner of the lab guide section and navigate to the **Lab Validation** Page.
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-    >   - Hit the **Validate** button for the corresponding task.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    >   - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    >   - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 #### Review